Tuesday, March 24, 2026

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from +4 to +2 (2 more Bull indicators than Bear indicators), a NEUTRAL indication.
+The daily, bull-bear spread of 50-indicators remained -12 (12 more Bear indicators than Bull indicators), a BEARISH indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations reversed higher, a BULLISH sign.
+The 10-dMA curve of the spread (purple on the chart above) that smooths daily fluctuations continued higher – a BULLISH indication.
+(There was a bounce higher about 10-days ago and that may be sending the 10-dMA higher – perhaps a false signal.)

 BOTTOM LINE